Auslander's defects over extriangulated categories: an application for the General Heart Construction: Introduction

 \section{Introduction}

-Recently, the notion of extriangulated category was introduced in \cite{NP19} as a simultaneous generalization of triangulated categories and exact categories.
+Recently, the notion of extriangulated category was introduced in \cite{NP19} as a simultaneous generalization of exact categories and triangulated categories.
 It allows us to unify many results on exact categories and triangulated categories in the same framework \cite{ZZ18, INP18, LN19}.
-A typical example of extriangulated categories (which are possibly neither triangulated nor exact) is an extension-closed subcategory in a triangulated category.
+A typical example of extriangulated categories (which are possibly neither exact nor triangulated) is an extension-closed subcategory in a triangulated category.
 Especially, the cotorsion class of a cotorsion pair in a triangulated category has a natural extriangulated structure.

-In \cite{Aus66}, it was proved that, for any abelian category $\A$, the Yoneda embedding $\mathbb{Y}$ from $\A$ to the category $\mod\A$ of finitely presented functors from $\A$ to the category of abelian groups, has an exact left adjoint $Q$.
+Our first result is a further investigation of the following Auslander's result.
+It was proved in \cite{Aus66} that, for any abelian category $\A$, the Yoneda embedding $\mathbb{Y}:\A\to\mod\A$ has an exact left adjoint $Q$, where $\mod\A$ is the category of finitely presented functors from $\A$ to the category of abelian groups.
 Moreover the adjoint pair gives rise to a localization sequence

-which is called \textit{Auslander's formula} in \cite{Len98}.
+Following \cite{Len98}, we call this \textit{Auslander's formula}.
 Here $\dfct\A$ denotes the full subcategory of Auslander's defects in $\mod\A$ (see Definition \ref{def:defect}).
 The first aim of this article is to present an extension to extriangulated categories of Auslander's formula: for some extriangulated categories $\C$, there exists a localization sequence

 where $\lex\C$ denotes the full subcategory of left exact functors in $\mod\C$ (Theorem \ref{thm:extri_Auslander's_formula}).
-Subsequently, using the composed functor $E_\C:=Q\circ\mathbb{Y}:\C\to\mod\C\to\lex\C$, we provide characterizations for the given extriangulated category $\C$ to be exact and abelian, respectively.
+This localization sequence is closely related to the Gabriel-Quillen embedding theorem of exact categories (see Section \ref{sec:GQ}).
+Furthermore, using the composed functor $E_\C:=Q\circ\mathbb{Y}:\C\to\mod\C\to\lex\C$, we provide characterizations for the given extriangulated category $\C$ to be exact or abelian.

 \begin{mainthm}[Theorem \ref{thm:exact_or_abelian}] Let $\C$ be an extriangulated category with weak-kernels.
 Then the following hold. \begin{itemize} \item[(1)] The functor $E_\C$ is exact and fully faithful if and only if $\C$ is an exact category. \item[(2)] The functor $E_\C$ is an exact equivalence if and only if $\C$ is an abelian category.
 If this is the case, we have an equivalence $\C\simeq\lex\C$. \end{itemize} \end{mainthm}